-- 1. Commendation for marked improvement. - 2.
-Commendation for excellence in scholarship.
-This is to be considered at the year-end grade review and will be recommended only for those students with a grade point average for the current year of 3.5 or higher and who have no grades less than C-.
+Commendation for excellence in scholarship is to be considered at the year-end grade review and will be recommended typically for those students with a grade point average for the current year of 3.5 or higher and who have no grades less than C-.
 Students with Incompletes, who achieve a grade point average of 3.5 or higher, upon removal of the Incomplete(s) are to be commended at that time.
 These commendations shall be recorded on the permanent record (transcript).

-Normally, only students who carried a full-time program for the year will be considered for this action.
+Normally, only students who carried a full-time program for the year will be considered for this action with the exception that seniors who complete their requirements in fall and who meet the criteria above in the fall semester will be recommended for commendation.

-b.
+V.I.2.
 Disciplinary Actions